garu/scala-for-perl5-programmers/README.md

 And now *upper* is a List containing "Earth", "Mars" and "Jupiter".

-Best Practice: if you choose to use *yield()* in a *for*-comprehention with more than one generator, good style dictates that you use curly braces instead of parenthesis, and put one generator per line, avoiding the ";" between generators and the extra parenthesis for the function block:
+Best Practice: if you choose to use *yield()* in a *for*-comprehension with more than one generator, good style dictates that you use curly braces instead of parenthesis, and put one generator per line, avoiding the ";" between generators and the extra parenthesis for the function block:

 ```scala
 for {